 What to do following a death

 We provide payments, counselling and financial services to help people adjust to life after someone close to them has died.

 What happens first

 When someone dies, a doctor must sign a certificate that confirms the death.
-Funeral arrangements cannot be completed until the doctor has signed and issued this certificate, generally called a Doctor's Certificate of Cause of Death.
+Funeral arrangements cannot be completed until the doctor has signed and issued this certificate.
+It is generally called a Doctor's Certificate of Cause of Death.
 The funeral company can then take the deceased into their care.

 The funeral director in charge of the funeral arrangements will collect all the information needed to register the death.
 They will send this to the birth, deaths and marriages registry in their state or territory.

 If a funeral director is not involved with the funeral arrangements, the person who manages the final arrangements for the deceased must register the death.
 For more information visit the registry for births, deaths and marriages in your state or territory.

 Insurance policies, funeral plans and Wills

 Sometimes private health, sickness, accident or life insurance policies may help to pay funeral and other expenses.
 If you find that the person who died had insurance, call the company and ask if assistance is available.

 Some people pay for their funerals in advance.
 Funeral plans involve paying in advance for an agreed funeral service.
 Funeral bonds represent money the person has put aside to cover their funeral costs.